icebert04/icebert04.github.io/_posts/2017-12-29-magic-garden.md

 Believe me, everybody can have or create their own version of their sanctuary.
 I myself don't have the space but I call my balcony in my condo unit as my sanctuary.
 I always go out there in the morning, take my coffee, play with my spoiled Siamese Cat, look at the view of the small trees and our swimming pool before I take my regular morning swim.
 And in the afternoon, sometimes I still go out in my balcony to watch the sun set and when I'm lucky I do see some Maya birds in my balcony jumping happily and eating the leftovers of my cat.

+You too can have your very own sanctuary.
+It can be your backyard or your frontyard.
+It can be the vacant lot that you can rent from the owner who has no intention of using it.
+You can purchase a small piece of land in the province.
+That too can be your sanctuary.
+It doesn't have to be someting you own.
+I go to my province in Batangas and regularly go to the nearest beach.
+I go there usually in the morning, swim and check the fishes and corals, then go back home.
+I don't own the land but I still considered it as my extension of my sanctuary (for a very small entrance fee).